-The Board of Directors of National Oilwell Varco (the Board) is divided into three classes, each class serving a term of three years.
-Directors whose terms expire this year include: Merrill A. Miller, Jr., Greg L. Armstrong and David D. Harrison.
+Directors whose terms expire this year include: Merrill A. Miller, Jr., Greg L. Armstrong, Ben A. Guill, David D. Harrison, Roger L. Jarvis and Eric L. Mattson.

-Merrill A, Miller, Jr., Greg L. Armstrong and David D. Harrison are nominees for directors for a three-year term expiring at the Annual Meeting in 2012, or when their successors are elected and qualified.
+Merrill A. Miller, Jr., Greg L. Armstrong, Ben A. Guill, David D. Harrison, Roger L. Jarvis and Eric L. Mattson are nominees for directors for a one-year term expiring at the Annual Meeting in 2014, or when their successors are elected and qualified.
 We believe each of the nominees will be able to serve if elected.
 However, if any nominee is unable to serve, the remaining members of the Board have authority to nominate another person, elect a substitute, or reduce the size of the Board.
-Directors whose terms expire in 2010 and 2011 will continue to serve in accordance with their prior election or appointment.
+Directors whose terms expire in 2014 will continue to serve in accordance with their prior election or appointment.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.